‘I didn’t come here to leave’: Famed NFL coach Bill Belichick unveiled as head football coach at North Carolina

 The famed coach recounted a story about his childhood in the Belichick household, where his first words were, “Beat Duke!” – the university’s bitter in-state rival.
 The coach described his return to Chapel Hill as a homecoming.

-Belichick also unveiled his dad’s old UNC sweatshirt, which he has kept from when his father coached at the college.
+Belichick also unveiled his dad’s old UNC sweatshirt, which he has kept from when his father coached at the school.

 This is the first coaching job for Belichick, who has won eight Super Bowls as a coach (six as the New England Patriots head coach and two as a New York Giants assistant), since he and the Patriots parted ways in January.